OPEC and Its Goals, Members, and History

 The cut came a year after OPEC had raised its production quota to 31.5 mbpd on December 4, 2015.
 OPEC was struggling to maintain market share.
-Its share fell from 44.5 percent in 2012 to 41.8 percent in 2014.
-Its share fell because of a 16 percent increase in U.S. shale oil production.
+Its share fell from 44.5% in 2012 to 41.8% in 2014.
+Its share fell because of a 16% increase in U.S. shale oil production.
 As the oil supply rose, prices fell from $108.54 in April 2012 to $34.72 in December 2015.
 That was one of the biggest drops in oil price history.

 OPEC waited to cut oil production because it didn't want to see its market share drop further.
 It produces oil more cheaply than its U.S. competition.
 The cartel toughed it out until many of the shale companies went bankrupt.
 That created a boom and bust in shale oil.

 OPEC's Three Goals

 But Iran wants a lower target for prices of $60 a barrel.
-It believes a lower price would drive out U.S. shale oil producers, who need a higher margin.
+It believes a lower price will drive out U.S. shale oil producers who need a higher margin.
 Iran's break-even price is just over $50 a barrel.

 Saudi Arabia needs $70 a barrel to break even.
 That price includes exploration and administrative costs.
 Saudi Arabia's flagship oil company, Aramco, can pump the oil at $2 to $20 a barrel.
 Saudi Arabia has cash reserves to allow it to operate at lower prices.
-But it is a hardship the country would prefer to avoid.
+But it is a hardship the country prefers to avoid.

 When prices are higher than $80 a barrel, other countries have the incentive to drill more expensive oil fields.
 Sure enough, once oil prices got closer to $100 a barrel, it became cost-effective for Canada to explore its shale oil fields.
 U.S. companies used fracking to open up the Bakken oil fields for production.
 As a result, non-OPEC supply increased.